PNg-HA/Network-Administration/NetworkAutomation/Ansible/README.md

-# Ansible
+## Introduction

-Ansible is a tool to automatically configure other devices in the same network through SSH.
-However, in this repository, Ansible is used to add additional settings which do not change the based network infrastructure.
+Ansible is a tool to automatically configure other devices in the same network through SSH, such as switches, routers, computers, etc. However, in this repository, Ansible is used to add additional settings which do not change the based network opration.

+##